Raghav-Sharma74/Discord-bot/README.md

 # Discord-bot
-This is a my project file for a  basic event based  discord bot
+This is my project file for a  basic event based  discord bot